Paedar/aoc2024/README.md

 In this repo, you will only find unit tests for the examples.
 I also test against my input files, but since the input files shouldn't be publicly shared, I'm not sharing these tests either.
 Rest assured: they look exactly the same as the Example tests, except with a different input file and different expected outputs.

+## Using my code
+Be my guest.
+Just know that you're both a cheater and a fraud if you don't first make your own implementation ;-)